LaurensVijnck/speech-api/README.md

 ## Deploy Speech-to-Text manually

-The Speech-to-Text backend in a simple Flask Application that was deployed to Cloud Run.
+The Speech-to-Text backend is a simple Flask Application that was deployed to Cloud Run.

 The `services/api/scripts` directory includes a series of test scripts to: